flutter/website/src/docs/cookbook/design/themes.md

 [`ThemeData`]({{site.api}}/flutter/material/ThemeData-class.html)
 to the `MaterialApp` constructor.

-If no `theme` is provided,
-Flutter creates a default theme behind the scenes.
+If no `theme` is provided, Flutter creates a default theme for you.

 <!-- skip -->
 ```dart